 Laboratories have adjusted by increasing vigilance and reinforcing guidelines on cleaning and distancing.
 The set of new rules depends on the type of lab, but they have three points in common: wear a mask, avoid touching surfaces, and practice social distancing.

-Since social distancing has shown to be essential in preventing the spread of SARS-CoV-2 and is a main measure being applied to lab work.
-For example, the number of people allowed in a shared lab simultaneously has been decreased so that people can maintain adequate spacing (1.5-2 m from each other).
+Since social distancing has been shown to be essential in preventing the spread of SARS-CoV-2, it is the main measure being applied to lab work.
+For example, the number of people allowed in a shared lab simultaneously has been decreased, so that people can maintain adequate spacing (1.5-2 m from each other).
 To ensure labs do not become too full at one time, experiments and lab work must be scheduled in advance.
-Some labs use shift systems, reducing the available lab time from 8 h to 5-6 h per day, so that several shifts can fit in one day (morning, afternoon, and/or evening).
+Some labs use shift systems, reducing the available lab time from 8 hours to 5-6 hours per day, so that several shifts can fit in one day (morning, afternoon, and/or evening).

 Remote monitoring as an alternative to minimize the time spent in the lab

-Remote monitoring can assist in tracking cell health or activity status and preventing over growth of cell cultures (which leads to cell death) .
-Being able to assess your cells remotely on a regular basis, independent of how many people are currently in the lab, allows you to plan your in lab time more efficiently.
+Remote monitoring can assist in tracking cell health or activity status and preventing overgrowth of cell cultures (which leads to cell death).
+Being able to assess your cells remotely on a regular basis, independent of how many people are currently in the lab, allows you to plan your in-lab time more efficiently.
 You can avoid unnecessary trips to the lab to “just check” on your cells or avoid going to perform a readout of an experiment (at the wrong time?
 When your cells are not ready?).
 Being able to see your cells from your desk adds flexibility to your already tight schedule.
-In addition, remote monitoring devices are equipped with cloud-based functionalities, which allow you to store data and perform image analysis without the lab.
-All of which is accessible from any internet connected device making remote work more efficient.
+In addition, remote monitoring devices are equipped with cloud-based functionalities, which allow you to store data and perform image analysis without the need to enter the lab.
+All of which is accessible from any internet-connected device, making remote work more efficient.

 We recommend the CytoSMART Lux2 Duo Kit for labs that are looking for a remote solution to monitor cell cultures.
-For labs that are looking for monitoring fluorescent cultures we recommend the Lux3 FL.
-These mini live-cell microscopy systems provide real time insight into the status of your culture and are equipped with automated confluency detection software.
+For labs that are looking for monitoring fluorescent cultures, we recommend the CytoSMART Lux3 FL.
+These mini live-cell microscopy systems provide real-time insight into the status of your cultures and are equipped with automated confluency detection software.

 An automated live-cell imaging solution

-For researchers looking to perform live-cell imaging assays on full well plates we recommend the CytoSMART Omni.
-Performs biological assays for hours to weeks at a time, without having to be in the lab.
+For researchers looking to perform live-cell imaging assays using well-plates, we recommend the CytoSMART Omni.
+This device performs biological assays for hours to weeks at a time, without having to be in the lab.